 Is MIT App Inventor good for beginners?

-MIT App Inventor is great for beginners!
+MIT App Inventor for Android is great for beginners!
 They provide comprehensive step-by-step tutorials.
 The layout is visual, and relies on drag and drop which helps users understand the components needed for an app.
 It also clearly has features of Android programming in Java which makes the transition to written code for Android easier.

 What programming language does MIT App Inventor use?